 E.g., Rather than the simple phrase of SEO services, use SEO services in [Your City].
 This enhances competition over search terms such as “SEO services near me”.
 Ask your satisfied customers to post reviews on your Google My Business profile, social media page, and other review websites.
 Answer good and bad reviews to demonstrate that you appreciate customer feedback and attention.

-Step 4: Creating Local Citations
+Step 4: Building Local Citations and Managing Directories

 Digital citations are references to the name of your business, its address, and phone number (NAP) on other websites.
 Consider Yelp, Yellow Pages, Chamber of Commerce books, and the local blogs.

-• Ensure that your NAP is the same in all posts.
+- Ensure that your NAP is the same in all posts.

-• List your business in applicable directories.
+- List your business in applicable directories.

-• Always update information, especially in the case of an address change or phone number.
+- Always update information, especially in the case of an address change or phone number.

 Step 5: Localised Content is one of the most important elements.